preciofishbone/OmniaDocsG2/working-with-processes/print-process/index.rst

 .. image:: print-process-settings.png

-As you can see, you can print all related process steps (be careful, it can be a lot), just the this process only and you can choose to include process drawings(s) in the print.
+As you can see, you can print all related process steps (be careful, it can be a lot), this process only and you can choose to include process drawings(s) in the print.

+When you have chosen what to print, click PRINT PROCESS.

 (More information will be added soon).